Regan-Koopmans/NavUP-Broadsword/README.md

 * [NSQ Messaging Service](http://nsq.io/overview/design.html)

 ### Reasoning
-NSQ was chosen as a communication medium due to several appealing charactersitics, which include but are not limited to:
+NSQ was chosen as a communication medium due to several appealing characteristics, which include but are not limited to:

 * small messaging platform that requires no build time
 * supported with several official client libraries (including Python and NodeJS clients)